systemslab/popper-paper/paper/paper.md

 $ popper add torpor myexp
 ```

+## Toolchain Agnosticism

+We conceived Popper as a general convention, applicable to a wide
+variety of environments, from cloud to high-performance computing
+(HPC).
+In general, Popper can be applied in any scenario where a
+component (data, code, infrastructure, hardware, etc.) can be
+referenced by an identifier, and where there is an underlying tool
+that consumes these identifiers so that they can be acted upon
+(install, run, store, visualize, etc.).
+The core idea behind Popper is
+to borrow from the DevOps movement [@wiggins_twelvefactor_2011] the
+idea of treating every component as an immutable piece of information
+and provide references to scripts and components for the creation,
+execution and validation of experiments (in a systematic way) rather
+than leaving to the reader the daunting task of inferring how binaries
+and experiments were generated or configured.

 We say that a tool is Popper-compliant if it has the following two
 basic properties: